Allen-Synthesis/EuroPi/software/contrib/pams.md

 - `Width` -- width of the resulting wave.
 See below for the effects of width adjustment on different wave shapes
 - `Phase` -- the phase offset of the wave.
 Starting a triangle at 50% would start it midway through
 - `Ampl.` -- the maximum amplitude of the output as a percentage of the 10V hardware maximum
+- `Attack` -- the percentage of the cycle time dedicated to the attack phase of an ADSR envelope
+- `Decay` -- the percentage of the cycle time minus attack time dedicated to the decay phase of an ADSR envelope
+- `Sustain` -- the percentage level of the sustain phase of an ADSR envelope
+- `Release` -- the percentage of of the cyle time minus the attack & decay phases dedicated to the release phase of an ADSR envelope
 - `Skip%` -- the probability that a square pulse or euclidean trigger will be skipped
 - `EStep` -- the number of steps in the euclidean rhythm.
 If zero, the euclidean generator is disabled
 - `ETrig` -- the number of pulses in the euclidean rhythm